descriptinc/cargan/README.md

 python -m cargan.partition --datasets <datasets>
 ```

-The optional `--overwrite` flag forces the existing parition to be overwritten.
+The optional `--overwrite` flag forces the existing partition to be overwritten.

 ### Train